marinalf/cnc-demo-terraform-gcp/README.md

 1. Install and set up your [terraform](https://www.terraform.io/downloads.html) environment
 2. Clone/copy the .tf files (main.tf, variables.tf, and provider.tf) onto your terraform environment
 3. Create a terraform.tfvars file with your CNC credentials and GCP project used for the user project/VPC
+4. Optionally, the gcp.tf file deploys two VM instances (web-vm and db-vm) for testing purposes.

 **Usage**
 ```